 Global antitrust enforcement report

-An overview of fine levels, developments and trends in antitrust enforcement in key global jurisdictions in 2020.
+An overview of fine levels and trends in antitrust enforcement in key global jurisdictions in 2021.

 - Intense scrutiny of ‘Big Tech’ looks set to continue

 - Sustainability initiatives are welcomed but no excuse for antitrust breaches

 - Life sciences sector can expect increasing antitrust enforcement

 - U.S. and EU highlight labour markets as an area of interest

 - Novel forms of collusion, novel forms of enforcement: authorities adapt their toolboxes

 - Two European Court judgments widen the scope of corporate group liability

 - The role of leniency applications as a tool to boost cartel detection: regulators debate options/revise rules